The client of your dreams

 Why just one ideal client?

-You might be tempted to pursue multiple client segments as if they all were your ideal clients.
-But this lack of focus won't help you improve your practice, and it won't help you reach your AUM goals.
-What makes choosing one ideal client so powerful is your ability to zero in on exactly what that client needs and deliver it thoroughly and efficiently.
-The result is happier clients and more profit—a win-win for firms seeking to grow.
+You might be tempted to pursue multiple client segments as if they are all your ideal clients.
+But this method won't help you improve your practice, and it won't help you reach your AUM goals.
+What makes choosing one ideal client so powerful is your ability to look through their eyes and zero in on exactly what that client needs.

 What you can do next

-• Consider a custodian that invests in your success.
-If you're thinking about becoming an independent advisor, contact us to learn more about the benefits of a Schwab custodial relationship.
+- Consider a custodian that invests in your success.
+If you're thinking about becoming an independent advisor, contact us to learn more about the benefits of a custodial relationship with Schwab.